Valid F-screening in linear regression: Introduction

 Finally, we note that F-screening is likely conducted much more frequently than the published literature suggests, both because (i) it is typically unknown whether an analysis would have been included in a published paper if $\hov$ had not been rejected, and (ii) an analysis for which $\hov$ is not rejected may not be published at all.
 Given that F-screening is both commonplace and problematic if inference in Step 2 does not account for Step 1, it came as a surprise to us that---to the best of our knowledge---no statistical solution has yet been proposed for valid inference in Step 2.
 The rest of this paper fills this gap.

 The paper is organized as follows.
 In Section~\ref{sec:method}, we propose a conditional selective inference approach for valid inference in Step 2 of Box~\ref{box:box1}.
 We establish its theoretical properties and derive an expression for the leftover Fisher information after rejection of $\hov$ \eqref{eq:hov} in Step 1.
-We also propose an estimator of $\sigma^2$ that is unbiased and consistent conditional on rejection of $\hov$, and that yields valid p-values.
 Section~\ref{sec:retrospective} shows that it is possible to compute selective p-values using the results of a ``standard'' (non-selective) analysis in Step 2, \emph{without having access to the raw data}.
 Section~\ref{sec:anova} specializes the results in Sections~\ref{sec:method} and \ref{sec:retrospective} to the case of \gls{anova}.
 Simulation results are in Section~\ref{sec:simulation} (and \cref{app:extended_sim}), and re-analyses of published findings in \cref{sec:data}.
 The discussion is in \cref{sec:discussion}.
 The main text focuses on developing valid selective p-values; confidence intervals and point estimates are deferred to Appendix \ref{app:ci_point_estimates}. \cref{app:geometry} contains mathematical details for Figures~\ref{fig:3D_geometry} and \ref{fig:2D_geometry}.
 Proofs of all results are given in Appendix~\ref{app:proofs}.